lowkeylabs/cmsc408-course-admin/fa2024/quizzes/q1-pre-class-survey.md

 * .

-1. Star Wars or Star Trek?
+1. I prefer: Star Wars or Star Trek?
 *a) Star Wars
 b) Star Trek

-1. Your phone: iPhone or Android?
+1. My phone platform is: iPhone or Android?
 *a) iPhone
 b) Android

-1. Your primary computer for this class: Mac or Windows or Linux?
+1. My primary computer for this class is: Mac or Windows or Linux?
 *a) Mac
 b) Windows
 C) Linux